TidalWave Productions: William F. Nolan titles

-A series of comic book titles created in collaboration with Logan's Run co-creator William F. Nolan, which started in 2010.
+A series of comic book titles based on Logan's Run was created in 2010 in collaboration with co-creator William F. Nolan.
 Nolan has stated that part of his reason for making this deal was to encourage Warner Bros. to progress their long delayed plans to reboot the Logan's Run film franchise.

 Logan's Run

 Logan's Run: The Last Day is a 2010-2011 six-issue comic book miniseries created by Paul J. Salamoff, in collaboration with William F. Nolan and Jason V. Brock, and Daniel Gete, which re-imagines the popular franchise created by Nolan and George Clayton Johnson.
 The story draws on elements from the first novel Logan's Run and some elements from the second novel Logan's World.

-The writing by Salamoff is described by Jamie Trecker, writing for Newsarama, as "pretty taut and immersive," resulting in "a speedy yet satisfying read."
-The art by Daniel Gete is described by Trecker as "serviceable and crisp."
+The writing by Salamoff is described by Jamie Trecker, writing for Newsarama, as "pretty taut and immersive", resulting in "a speedy yet satisfying read".
+The art by Daniel Gete is described by Trecker as "serviceable" and "crisp".

 A radio dramatization of the miniseries, produced by Colonial Radio Theater for SiriusXM was released in 2011.

 Logan's Run: Aftermath is a 2011 six-issue comic book miniseries created by Paul J. Salamoff, Philip Simpson, Mike Dorman, Carsten Biernat and Angel Bernuy.
 In the story, which draws on elements from the second novel Logan's World, Logan returns to action when Jessica and his son Jaq find themselves in danger.

 A radio dramatization of the miniseries, produced by Colonial Radio Theater for SiriusXM was released in 2012.

 Logan's Run: Rebirth is a 2012-2013 four-issue comic book miniseries created by Paul J. Salamoff, William F. Nolan, Cesare Tatarelli, V. Kenneth Marion and Jayfri Hashim.

 Logan's Run: Solo is a 2013 one-shot comic book special created by William F. Nolan, Jason V. Brock and Marcelo Da Silva.

 Logan's Run: Blackflower is a 2017 comic book miniseries created by William F. Nolan, Scott Davis and Nick Diaz.